rp-/tigo-exporter/README.md

 Copy the build binary into `/mnt/ffs/bin` on your tigo CCA and there is also a start script `S060_tigo_exporter` that should be placed in `/mnt/ffs/etc/rc.d`

+Per default the metrics can be fetched on `http://TIGO_IP:9980/metrics`